abdo544445/arch-btrfs-snapshot-grub/readme.md

 - **If Timeshift is installed:**
   Use Timeshift for snapshot management.
 Launch it with `sudo timeshift-launcher` and follow the wizard.
+  - If you encounter any Timeshift setup issues like "*Selected snapshot device is not a system disk*", run the Timeshift integration fixer:
+    ```bash
+    sudo ./fix_timeshift_integration.sh
+    ```
 - **If Timeshift is not installed:**
   The custom scripts/services will handle snapshot creation and cleanup.
   - Reboot to create your first snapshot.